1247350913/content/README.md

 <h2 align="center"> Overview </h2>

 <p>
-This is an information repository containing content I have absorbed from various sources over time for ongoing learning. <a href="https://docs.google.com/document/d/1BsKzem54EkzekDI72EVts2a5bX-c-qqbbWRyz2dpC_o/preview">Interests</a> - This document contains my career interests, passions, and directives in life.
-A cover letter of sorts.
-This is the archive I made to help record progress toward learning about and acheiving those objectives.
-It contains a few other sections:
+This is an information repository containing content I have absorbed from various sources over time for ongoing learning.
+I made this archive to help record learning about and acheiving objectives.
+It contains a few sections:

 1. <a href="https://github.com/1247350913/content/tree/main/materials">Materials</a> - Academic records, completed coursework, or exam results.
 2. <a href="https://github.com/1247350913/content/tree/main/qualifications">Qualifications</a> - Certifications, licenses, or completed training.